au-ts/camkes_to_microkit_guide/guide.md

 ```c
     attribute int base_prio;
 ```
-Used by the CAmkES VMM for creating threads, N/A on seL4CP as it is single-threaded.
+Used by the CAmkES VMM for creating threads, N/A on Microkit as it is single-threaded.

 ```c
     attribute int num_vcpus = 1;
 ```
-The ability to config the number of vCPUs as an [attribute](#attributes) and handles multiple vCPUs in CAmkES VMM. seL4CP VMM doesn't currently handle multiple vCPUs, but the feature will be added in the future.
+The ability to config the number of vCPUs as an [attribute](#attributes) and handles multiple vCPUs in CAmkES VMM.
+Microkit VMM doesn't currently handle multiple vCPUs, but the feature will be added in the future.

 ```c
     attribute int num_extra_frame_caps;
     attribute int extra_frame_map_address;
 ```
 Attributes to initialise an allocator.
-N/A on seL4CP VMM because all memory is described in the system description at build time.
+N/A on Microkit VMM because all memory is described in the system description at build time.
 The VMM does not manage the guest's virtual address space at runtime.

 ```c
     // 7. attributes to describe the VM guest